 Measuring productivityIt’s widely appreciated that measuring something is a sure-fire way to raise its importance.
 We found in the Culture Economy report that the most common way SME decision makers are measuring their productivity is analysing money in versus money out.
 But is this really the best way for your business?
 When it comes to productivity, the measurement options are many and varied, from production volumes, headcount and revenue to 360 degree feedback and even specialist apps and technology.
 One size doesn’t fit all, but understanding how your competitors measure their productivity can help to define how best you should measure yours.
 There may be lessons to be learnt or a way of benchmarking your performance against your peers effectively.

 AuditingAuditing your use of technology can be extremely helpful too, especially to analyse time doing administrative tasks as that will often be better spent elsewhere.
 Tasks such as approving holiday may only seem minor and only take a couple of minutes each time, but if you were to add up how much time this takes over a year, it may not seem so minor.
 There are many areas within a business that can be automated, freeing up huge amounts of time that would be better spent on developing the company culture or focusing on business development.

+Understand employee engagementA company also needs to monitor culture, happiness and employee engagement, as it’s vital to understand what makes your staff tick and fuel productivity.
+The more you can understand this, the more you can realise what does not work to keep your employees engaged.
 For small businesses, this is often done in terms of employee satisfaction surveys, which include questions about work life balance, if you feel valued in the workplace, managerial styles and many more.
 Often, start-ups have face to face meetings instead to gain an understanding of their employees honest thoughts.
 With these, honesty and openness is an integral part of understanding engagement and therefore enhance productivity.

 Share this story